-macOS High Sierra is out and it comes packed with many new features and a myriad of under-the-hood enhancements that make your Mac faster and more reliable than before while laying the foundation for future macOS innovation.
+macOS High Sierra 10.13 was released in September 2017 with new features and under-the-hood enhancements that make your Mac faster and more reliable while laying the foundation for future macOS innovation.

 Easily organize, edit and view your photos in Photos: